rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

     return X_train, X_test, Y_train, Y_test
 ```

-# Lets move to the next blog, Explaining the workings of a variational quantum model
+# Lets move to the next blog: "Explaining the workings of a variational quantum model"